SzokolAttila/PillPal/Documentation.md

 ### Medicine
 Medicine class consists of Id, Name, Description, Manufacturer, PackageUnit, PackageSizes, SideEffects, ActiveIngredients and RemedyForAilments properties.
 PackageUnit stores the unit of the medicine's PackageSizes which is either "ml" or "mg".
 PackageSizes, SideEffects, ActiveIngredients and RemedyForAilments are multi-valued fields so they have a separate table and joined together with medicine.
 Medicine class has 2 constructors: one JsonConstructor with id and one constructor without id.
 Multi-valued fields are set from outside and not from constructor.
 ### Reminder
 Reminder table is a join-table itself so its class behaves the same way.
-It has the following properties: Id, UserId, User, MedicineId, Medicine, When, DoseCount, DoseMg, TakingMethod.
+It has the following properties: Id, UserId, User, MedicineId, Medicine, When, DoseCount, TakingMethod.
 User and Medicine properties are nullable as they're set from outside based on UserId and MedicineId.
 DoseCount stores the quantity to take in and TakingMethod stores how to take it in.
 ### PackageSize
 This class, as all other classes, derives from IIdentified.
 It has three properties: Id, MedicineId and Size.
 This class serves as a join table for the package sizes of each medicine, and it is from here that each medicine receives its packageSizes.
+### PackageUnit
+This class, as all other classes, derives from IIdentified.
+It has two properties: Id and Name.
+This class is for storing all the PackageUnit from where Medicine gets its unit.
 ### SideEffect
 Derived from IIdentified.
 Properties: Id, Effect, MedicineSideEffects and Medicines.
 The first two properties contain useful data, while the rest are Lists that are required in order for the join table to function properly and connect Medicines with SideEffects.
 These lists are ignored by the json serializer.
 ### ActiveIngredient